Abundant American forests

-About 37 percent of all the land in the United States is covered in forests.
-In fact, the United States has more than 751 million acres of forest, of which 245 million are in the Southeast U.S. Enviva produces wood pellets in the region using an array of sustainable practices that protect environmentally sensitive areas and conserve working forests.
+In the U.S. Southeast there are more than 380 million acres of forestland and 10 billion tons of wood.
+Enviva produces wood pellets in the region using an array of sustainable practices that protect environmentally sensitive areas and conserve working forests.

 Forest cover steadily increasing

 A growing resource